Asian woman tennis instructor teaching Asian man with down-syndrome how to serve

 Related: Top Tips to Help Students With Disabilities Find Supportive Colleges

 If you’re a student-athlete with a disability, don’t be afraid to pursue your athletic passions in college.
-There are many schools that support student-athletes with learning disabilities and physical challenges, as well as accommodations that put everyone on a level playing field.
-The key is finding a school that will nurture your differences and helps you be the best student and athlete you can be.
+Many schools support student-athletes with learning disabilities and physical challenges, as well as accommodations that put everyone on a level playing field.
+The key is finding a school that will nurture your differences and help you be the best student and athlete you can be.
 Good luck, and may the best athlete win!

 Looking for the perfect school to play your sport that offers the support you need?
 Check out these College Search and Scholarship Resources for Students With Learning Disabilities.